simonprickett/simonprickett.github.io/_posts/2023-01-02-geodesic-lines-with-the-google-maps-geometry-api.md

 </html>
 ```

-Note that we're specifically requesting the `geometry` functionality for the Google Maps API, and that we have to provide a key (I've used `%%GOOGLE_MAP_KEY%%` as a placeholder here).
+Note that we're specifically requesting the additional `geometry` library for the Google Maps API, and that we have to provide a key (I've used `%%GOOGLE_MAP_KEY%%` as a placeholder here).
+Google doesn't include the geometry library by default, as I guess most maps use cases don't need it so they help to keep the overall page weight down by not loading it unless told to.

 TODO where to get the key...